Thousands in Europe march against Turkey's Syria offensive - Journal du Cameroun

 Scores of Kurds also marched through Cyprus’s capital Nicosia, with one protester holding up a banner that read: “Do not be an accomplice to the genocide of the Kurdish nation.”

-Demonstrators also gathered in Sweden and Belgium and protests will later be held in the Greek capital Athens.
+A similar protest was held in Zurich’s old quarter to the strains of Kurdish music.
+“Turkish army out of Kurdistan”, the protesters cried.
+“Stop terror.”

+About 5,000 people marched to the Swedish parliament in Stockholm.
+Similar protests were staged in The Hague, Warsaw and Brussels.

-“Turkey is trying to carry out an ethnic cleansing and reinforce jihadism… to make the West kneel.
-Since the beginning of the Turkish army invasion operation dormant Daesh cells have committed attacks,” Agit Polat, spokesman for the Kurdish Democratic Council in France, said in Paris.
+“Turkey is trying to carry out an ethnic cleansing and reinforce jihadism … to make the West kneel,” said Agit Polat, spokesman for the Kurdish Democratic Council in France, speaking in Paris.

+“Since the beginning of the Turkish army invasion operation dormant Daesh cells have committed attacks.

 “At all costs, there must be concrete economic sanctions from the European Union and the United States vis-avis Turkey,” he added.